harelsegev/INDXRipper/README.md

 ### The --deleted-only Switch
 In addition to the parent file reference, index entries contain a file reference to their own file's MFT record.
 If the --deleted-only switch is given, INDXRipper follows this file reference.
 If it succeeds, the index entry is not outputted.

-This makes sure entries are outputted only if their file's MFT record was recycled.
-This reduces noise in case you combine the output with the output of fls or MFTECmd - there won't be duplicate lines for files that sill have their MFT record.
+This reduces noise in case you combine the output with the output of fls or MFTECmd.
+The combined output won't contain duplicate lines, as a result of files that still have their MFT records.

+Well, almost.
+These duplicate lines cannot be eliminated entirely without potential information loss.
+After an index entry is deleted, it's file reference may be overitten.
+If it is overitten, it'll probably be invalid and the entry will be outputted, even if the MFT record still exists.
+It is not possible to know if the MFT record the entry pointed was recycled since.

-* Entries of deleted files that their MFT record **wasn't** recycled will **not** be outputted!
+**Note:** Index entries of deleted files that their MFT record **wasn't** recycled will **not** be outputted!
 These files' MFT records will be outputted by fls and MFTECmd.
-* If an index entry was deleted and the file reference was overitten, the entry may be outputted despite the file having an MFT record.
-This is quite common actually, so you will probably still see duplicate output for many files.

 ## Installation
 Python 3.8 or above is required.